erfan114/clicopy/README.md

 An application that is written for saving some texts into your desktop and copy them easier

+# Features
+- ✅ Saving your texts into DB within name and description
+- ✅ Entries are editable and deletable
+- ✅ Supports both `Persian` and `English` language

 # Showcase
 ![Image of main page](https://github.com/erfan114/clicopy/blob/main/assets/images/image_1.png)